Responding to FOIA requests can be a full-time job

 Additionally, because the software can track who is handling the request and how it is progressing, it can also be used to determine staffing and budget needs.
 If an agency finds that it is overwhelmed with FOIA requests and is struggling to meet the response deadlines, it can use this information to request an increase in staffing.

-Although the software is a valuable tool for FOIA management and processing, it isn’t all that Legal Files offers.
+Although the software is a valuable tool for FOIA legal case management and processing, it isn’t all that Legal Files offers.
 The team at Legal Files has extensive experience in helping agencies handle FOIA requests.
 During this time, the team has developed best practices to help clients streamline their own FOIA request response processes.

 The importance of FOIA in today’s world